Nazrinn/BarbAndCaroleRealEstateTeamBugBounty/README.md

 * All Internet Explorer version

 Please report the issue anyway so I can discuss of it with Barb and Carole.

+### Accessibility
+Please keep in mind that the website is not necessarily optimized for accessibility, and wasn't intended to be, but if you desire to report a glaring accessibility issue, please feel free to do so.